-Taiga is the Russian name that is used globally for the nearly continuous belt of coniferous forest that stretches through the far northern reaches of Europe, Asia, and North America.
+Taiga is the Russian name that is used globally for the biggest forest in the world.
+The Tiaga Biome is a nearly continuous belt of coniferous forest that stretches through the far northern reaches of Europe, Asia, and North America.

 Here, the winters are long and brutal, while the warmer seasons only have a maximum of 100 frost-free days.
 Evergreens such as spruce, fir, and pine dominate the relatively untouched landscape.